mozmeao/agile-task-force/how-we-work/mozmeao.md

 [Milestone board](https://github.com/orgs/mozmeao/projects/3)

-We have a bi-weekly milestone review meeting on ***TODO***.
+We have a bi-weekly milestone review meeting on Thursdays at 7:30am Pacific.
 The goal of this meeting is to review and plan milestones, and identify blockers or at-risk miletones.

 #### Process